Articles

 Farmer-centered Organizations

 Consider adding farmer-centered organizations, like Pasa Sustainable Agriculture, Black Urban Gardeners and Farmers of Pittsburgh Co-Op, or the Young Grower Alliance, to your network.
-Organizations like these host educational events, conduct research, offer apprenticeships, support and influence agriculture policy, and/or provide opportunities for meeting other farmers and members of the agriculture community.
+Organizations like those hosting educational events, conducting research, offering apprenticeships, supporting and influencing agricultural policy, and/or providing opportunities to meet other farmers and members of the agricultural community.
 For example, the Rodale Institute has a team of scientists researching organic farming.
-Results from these studies are shared through educational events including webinars, workshops, and farm consulting.
+Results from these studies are shared through educational events, including webinars, workshops, and farm consulting.
 You can connect to information like this by joining farmer-centered organizations.

 Penn State Extension

 Penn State Extension is the bridge between the science conducted at Pennsylvania State University and you, as part of the agriculture community.
-Most information available from Penn State Extension is developed after years of research run by Penn State University and/or other scientists.
+Most information available from Penn State Extension is developed after years of research run by Penn State and/or other scientists.
 Scientists work closely with the agriculture community to determine which research questions to study.
 Penn State University scientists are not paid to promote any products, equipment, or services.
-We do not work on commissions and our salaries are not dependent on selling any agriculture product, equipment, or service to anyone.
-What this means is that Penn State Extension provides unbiased information you can trust.
+We do not work on commissions, and our salaries are not dependent on selling any agricultural product, equipment, or service to anyone.
+This means Penn State Extension provides unbiased information you can trust.

 Two ways to connect to Penn State Extension are through the internet and our network of Extension Educators.